JCouce/football_app/task2/README.md

 The same language must be used for all solutions.

 You can choose any programming language, but it will be valued if it is solved for several languages.
+At least 10 different ways of using the same programming language.

 Have fun!